kevinclancy/SchemaTypes/README.md

 An experimental dependently typed schema language for MUMPS.

+schema_kindcheck.pdf contains an incomplete formalization of this prototype.
+It is only recommended for readers with knowledge of operational and categorical semantics.
+If you read it, keep in mind that it's a work in progress, and becomes a bit disjointed and incoherent in later pages.
+Please contact me if you're interested in helping.

 ## Introduction

 Modern database systems, and also crusty old ones such as MUMPS, advertise the fact that they are "schemaless" as if it is a feature.
 However, I believe that when someone creates data, they should pair the data with its intended meaning; this saves anyone who stumbles upon the data a world of trouble trying to infer its full meaning from reading the field names, examining concrete data instances, and poring through the code accessing it.